jimanning/lead-data-engineer/README.md

 ##What we need##

-We are looking for  a Lead Data Engineer to run our Data Platform team who are building the next generation greenfield Data Platform for Connected Homes.
+We are looking for  a Lead Data Engineer to run the team who are building the next-generation Data Platform for Connected Homes.
 It’s a greenfield project so there will be considerable scope to influence the outcome through your tech lead; data engineering skills; and knowledge of open-source technologies.

 The platform will be Connected Homes end ­to ­end data solution - streaming data from internet-­of-­things sensors, clickstreams and other high volume sources; validating and storing; aggregating and processing; providing a platform to run data -science algorithms; and delivering data back to applications; third parties and other systems via restful API’s